michael2012z/BitBible/markdown/KJV/files/Isa.md

 10. Let favour be shewed to the wicked, yet will he not learn righteousness: in the land of uprightness will he deal unjustly, and will not behold the majesty of the Lord.

-11. Lord, when thy hand is lifted up, they will not see: but they shall see, and be ashamed for their envy at the people; yea, the fire of thine enemies shall devour them.at…: or, toward thy people
+11. Lord, when thy hand is lifted up, they will not see: but they shall see, and be ashamed for their envy at the people; yea, the fire of thine enemies shall devour them.

-12. Lord, thou wilt ordain peace for us: for thou also hast wrought all our works in us.in us: or, for us
+12. Lord, thou wilt ordain peace for us: for thou also hast wrought all our works in us.

 13. O Lord our God, other lords beside thee have had dominion over us: but by thee only will we make mention of thy name.